 - Safety escort/shuttle program provides walking escorts or shuttle transportation for our community members to certain areas both on and off campus. - There are 17 Blue Light Emergency Telephones located throughout the campus.
 Calls made are directed to the Communications Center in the Wentworth Police Department and answered immediately. - Residence Hall Security Wentworth Police works with Residential Life staff to promote safe practices in residence halls through training and education of both residents and staff.
-Wentworth Police has a Residential Partnership Unit dedicated to the safety and well-being of resident students.
-The Residential Community Partnership Officers are assigned to specific residence halls on campus.
-The specialty unit officers are assigned during the evening/midnight hours and conduct high visibility foot and bicycle patrols throughout the residence hall areas.
-Desk Attendants also monitor and screen students and visitors from 6:00 PM 12:00 AM in residence hall entrances.
-The officers work in collaboration with Housing & Residential Life Community Development Directors, Community Directors (CDs), Community Advisors (CAs), and student residents to identify and address quality of life issues within a residence hall. - New Student Orientation Wentworth Police participates in New Student Orientation, presenting crime awareness and prevention information to students and their parents during the summer and at the beginning of the academic year.
+Desk Attendants monitor and screen students and visitors from 6:00 PM - 12:00 AM in residence hall entrances.
+Officers also work in collaboration with Housing & Residential Life Community Development Directors, Community Directors (CDs), Community Advisors (CAs), and student residents to identify and address quality of life issues within a residence hall. - New Student Orientation Wentworth Police participates in New Student Orientation, presenting crime awareness and prevention information to students and their parents during the summer and at the beginning of the academic year. - Similar presentations are made available during open house sessions conducted by the Admissions Department. - Parking Facility Security parking lots are patrolled regularly by Wentworth Police Officers.
+CCTV and emergency phones are part of this security plan. - Security and Fire Alarm Systems a computer enhanced alarm system monitors a campus-wide network of fire, door intrusion and panic alarms.
+When activated, the alarms sound in the Communications Center and officers are immediately dispatched to the location of the alarm. - Security Surveys comprehensive physical and operational security surveys are conducted periodically by Wentworth Police to assist various College departments improve the security of their work or living spaces and personal and College property.

-- Similar presentations are made available during open house sessions conducted by the Admissions Department. - Parking Facility Security parking lots are patrolled regularly by Wentworth Police Officers.
-CCTV and emergency phones are part of this security plan. - Security and Fire Alarm Systems a computer enhanced alarm system monitors a campuswide network of fire, door intrusion and panic alarms.
-When activated, the alarms sound in the Communications Center and officers are immediately dispatched to the location of the alarm. - Security Surveys comprehensive physical and operational security surveys are conducted periodically by Wentworth Police to assist various College departments improve the security of their work or living spaces and personal and College property. - Facilities Surveys a program designed to identify and correct deficiencies in exterior/interior lighting, locking hardware and safety of campus grounds is regularly conducted by Wentworth Police. - Timely Warnings When a situation arises either on or off campus that in the judgment of the AVP/Chief of Police or Assistant Director/Lieutenant constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
+- Facilities Surveys a program designed to identify and correct deficiencies in exterior/interior lighting, locking hardware and safety of campus grounds is regularly conducted by Wentworth Police. - Timely Warnings When a situation arises either on or off campus that in the judgment of the AVP/Chief of Police or designee constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
 This includes potentially dangerous criminal situations nearby allowing those receiving the information to take appropriate precautions to aid in the prevention of similar crimes.
 The warning will be distributed through the college e-mail system to students, faculty and staff and may be placed on the Wentworth website.
-The information may be manually posted throughout the campus. - Community Policing Wentworth Police works closely with all members of the University community, including the Faculty Senate and Student Government to facilitate the exchange of information and ideas and to minimize the instances of crime and disorder. - Rape Awareness, Intervention and Prevention All Wentworth Police Officers are certified under Massachusetts Law as Sexual Assault Investigators and work closely with community groups to present programs dealing with domestic violence, rape, and sexual assault, especially as part of New Student Orientation.
-Rape Aggression Defense (RAD) and selfdefense programs are also offered to all community members. - Violence Prevention and Response Training is offered to all community members in the best practices to respond to issues of campus violence in the event of an occurrence on campus. - Crime Prevention Information brochures, posters and other materials carrying crime prevention and awareness information regarding all aspects of personal safety and property security are frequently distributed at various locations on campus by Wentworth Police.
+The information may be manually posted throughout the campus. - Community Policing Wentworth Police works closely with all members of the University community, including the Faculty Senate and Student Government to facilitate the exchange of information and ideas and to minimize the instances of crime and disorder. - Sexual Assault Awareness, Intervention and Prevention All Wentworth Police Officers are certified under Massachusetts Law as Sexual Assault Investigators and work closely with community groups to present programs dealing with domestic violence, rape, and sexual assault, especially as part of New Student Orientation.
+Rape Aggression Defense (RAD) and self-defense programs are also offered to all community members. - Violence Prevention and Response Training is offered to all community members in the best practices to respond to issues of campus violence in the event of an occurrence on campus. - Crime Prevention Information brochures, posters and other materials carrying crime prevention and awareness information regarding all aspects of personal safety and property security are distributed at various locations on campus by Wentworth Police.